arthur-e/Wicket/README.md

         {x: -83.34, y: 42.34}
     ]

-The difference between the two is specified elsewhere (in the Wkt instance's type) and must be retained.

 An Array can also contain other Arrays.
-In these cases, the contained Arrays can represent a single polygon (i.e. POLYGON feature):
+In these cases, the contained Array(s) can each represent one of two geometry types.
+The contained Array might reprsent a single polygon (i.e. POLYGON feature):

     [
         [